Presentation of the Municipality

 Gol Adult Education Centre offers basic school education, special needs education and education in the Norwegian language and about the Norwegian society, for foreigners.

-Gol has five nursery schools.
-Four of them are run by the Municipality; one is private and is based in a private home.
+Gol has four nursery schools.
+Three of them are run by the Municipality; one is private and is based in a private home.

 Openings hours in the nursery schools run by Gol municipality are Monday - Friday 07.30 - 16.30